 Unguided media, also known as wireless media, refers to the transmission medium that transports data without the use of physical medium.

-• It utilizes electromagnetic waves to transmit data over the air.
+Thank you for reading this post, don't forget to subscribe!• It utilizes electromagnetic waves to transmit data over the air.
 This type of communication is essential for mobile, satellite, and other wireless communications.

 • Unlike guided media, unguided media does not rely on a physical path for signal transmission.